AElfProject/aelf-docs/docs/resources/whitepaper-2/modular-blockchain/index.md

 #### Bridge

 Token asset access and contract invocations (message passing) between aelf's Layer 2 and Layer 1 are facilitated through the zkEVM Bridge smart contract.
-It achieves network interoperability by utilizing two distinct Global Exit Tree Root managers on Layer 1 and Layer 2, along with the bridging smart contract (ZkEVMBridge.cs).
+It achieves network interoperability by utilising two distinct Global Exit Tree Root managers on Layer 1 and Layer 2, along with the bridging smart contract (ZkEVMBridge.cs).

 #### **Gas Fees**